Chapter Activities and Projects

 Our annual Flag Day Luncheon's table centerpieces are made up of large baskets of non-perishable food donated by members and given to the VA food pantry following the Flag Day event.
 The donated food generally supplies the pantry with enough food to last over the summer months.

-At the first annual Thank You for Your Service Luncheon on August 25, 2016, approximately 140 veterans feasted on sandwiches, salads, chips, cookies, Starbucks coffee, and Menchies frozen yogurt.
+At our first Thank You for Your Service Luncheon, approximately 140 veterans feasted on sandwiches, salads, chips, cookies, Starbucks coffee, and Menchies frozen yogurt.
 A dozen chapter members served food donated by Sharkey's Mexican Grill, Jersey Mikes, Urbane Cafe, Weilers Deli, Beverly Glen Deli, ZPizza, Olive Garden, Chick-fil-A, Menchies, Starbucks, Costco, Whole Foods, and Mrs. Beasley's Cakes.
 When the chapter's community liaison visited the businesses and told them about the luncheon plans, they jumped on the bandwagon!
 After lunch, several gift cards donated by local supermarkets were raffled to the veterans.
 At the end of the day, there were so many smiling faces in the recreation room that it was hard to tell who was happier -- chapter members or the veterans.

 Promoting Patriotism

-Our chapter promotes patriotism in several ways, the most obvious being our annual Flag Day Luncheon Celebration with its red, white, and blue theme, topical presentations, and flag tributes.
 All patriotic holidays are recognized and members are urged to fly their American flags on holidays and year-round.
+Our chapter promotes patriotism in several ways, the most obvious being our annual Flag Day Luncheon Celebration with its red, white, and blue theme, topical presentations, flag tributes and donations of collected food to the VA food bank.

 Women's Issues